top of page

 Adults

-Often our suffering grows out of broken attachment and a lack of connection.
-When we feel disconnected, shame can take hold--and that can pull us into some very dark places.
+Often our suffering stems from broken attachment and lack of connection.
+When we feel disconnected, shame can take hold and that can pull us into some very dark places.

-Attachment isn't just about childhood or parenting.
-It shapes how we relate to romantic partners, friends, coworkers, and even ourselves.
-The attachment style we develop early on (based on the care we receive) follows us into adulthood unless we intentionally work on it.
+Attachment is nuanced and complex with many layers.
+It shapes how we relate to romantic partners, friends, coworkers, and ourselves.
+The attachment style we develop early on (based on the care we receive) follows us into adulthood unless we intentionally work to understand and change it.

 Most of us didn't get everything we needed growing up--not because our caregivers were intentionally malicious (though, some were), but because they were human and working with what they had.
-As the saying goes, the road to hell is paved with good intentions.
+It is helpful to allow ourselves to hold that truth as well as the truth that their best may not have been good enough.

 I don't subscribe to the idea that "what doesn't kill me makes me stronger."
 Trauma doesn't make us stronger.
 It keeps us in survival mode.
-Strength comes from making different choices as adults than the ones that were made for us as children.
+Strength comes from becoming empowered in a way that we were never allowed to as children.

 I listen first.
 I take what they're saying seriously.
 And I work collaboratively, with a strong emphasis on autonomy, trust, and real-world coping skills.
-I meet them where they're at, and stay curious without judgement, lectures, or agendas.
+I meet them where they're at, and stay curious without judgement or hidden agendas.
 My role isn't to "fix" anyone, but to help them understand themselves, and navigate the world with more confidence and clarity.

 Here are some of the things we can dig into: